rhezab/smile/docs/deploying.md

-# :desktop_computer: Deploying your experiment
+# :cloud: Deploying your experiment

 Deploying (or hosting) your experiment involves building the web application and then transferring a copy of the files to a suitable public website where participants can access them.